Fall 2019 students on the Verto Latin America semester compare language learning notes from class in their favorite study spot – the beach!

 Keep telling yourself that learning a new language is HARD.
 I loathe those advertisements that tell you “Learn Spanish in two weeks”.
 It is deceitful and sets you up to fail.
 You must not be scared of making mistakes.
 Relax, work hard and persevere.
 It is also useful if you can stick to material that is a bit challenging but at the appropriate level.
 I remember trying to read The Lord of the Rings when I had only studied English at school (and badly) in Barcelona for a few years.
 It was a disaster and I felt so discouraged.
 You need to find materials at your level.
 You will get there!
 Lord of the Rings is now one of my all-time favorites!
 Those years ago I failed to read it because I was being too ambitious and had unrealistic expectations!
 This is the reason why to use a language course could be very helpful.
 Learning programs help you build up your knowledge gradually and guide you through the process.

 Learning a new language can be hard!
-But thankfully you’ll have lots of support from instructors along the way and can form study groups with your peers, like these students in the Madrid study center.
+But thankfully you’ll have lots of support from instructors along the way and can form study groups with your peers, like these students in the study center in Spain.

 Any other words of advice?